satyaprakash009/Plane-Extraction-from-Point-Cloud-Data/README.md

 The dataset used in this project is a point cloud stored in the .pcd file format.
 Point cloud data represents 3D spatial coordinates and can be obtained from various sources, including 3D scanning devices or publicly available datasets.

-- 'Filename: CSite1_orig-utm.pcd'
+- Filename: CSite1_orig-utm.pcd
-- 'Format: PCD (Point Cloud Data)'
+- Format: PCD (Point Cloud Data)
-- 'Content: The dataset contains 3D coordinates of points in space, and may not include color information.
+- Content: The dataset contains 3D coordinates of points in space, and may not include color information.
-Ensure that the path to the .pcd file is correctly specified in the code.'
+Ensure that the path to the .pcd file is correctly specified in the code.

 ## Prerequisites